bvonkonsky/GettingAndCleaningData/CodeBook.md

 The cleaned version of the data follows the four principles of a Tidy Dataset as described by [Jeff Leek](http://biostat.jhsph.edu/~jleek/) and the Leek Group in their document on [datasharing](https://github.com/jtleek/datasharing).
 Specifically:
 * each variable is in its own column;
-* each observation is contained in a single row, in this case labeled by subject ID and the activity the subject was engaging in at the time of the measurement;
+* each observation is contained in a single row, in this case labeled by subject ID and the activity that the subject was engaged in at the time of the measurement;
-* there is one table for each kind of measurement; and
+* one table for each kind of measurement; and
 * multiple tables are readily linked, in this case, by subject ID and activity.

 All units in the cleaned data are the same as those used in the original data.